samuelgruetter/dafny-wiki/INSTALL.md

 The easiest way to get started with Dafny is to use [rise4fun](http://rise4fun.com/dafny), where you can write and verify Dafny programs without having install anything.
 On rise4fun, you will also find the [online Dafny tutorial](http://rise4fun.com/Dafny/tutorial/guide).

+You'll get a much better Dafny experience from the Dafny IDEs, since they continuously run the verifier in the background.
+For most users, we recommend using Dafny with VS Code, which has an easy installation, as explained next:

 Get Started with Visual Studio Code
 ===================================
 1. Install [Visual Studio Code](https://code.visualstudio.com/)